 Soft Orange Cranberry Cookies Recipe

-These Cranberry Orange Cookies are the perfect blend of holiday flavors, fragrant orange, tart cranberries, and smooth white chocolate.
+These Orange and Cranberry Cookies are the perfect blend of holiday flavors, fragrant orange, tart cranberries, and smooth white chocolate.
 While I tend to believe they are a Christmas cookie must, these can and should be made during any time of the year.

 The cookie dough is made using a basic creaming method, then the dried cranberries and white chocolate chips are added by hand at the end.
 We’ve added loads of mix-in ideas below to get you started if you want to switch up the flavors.
 Feel free to have fun creating all sorts of flavor combinations.

 Cranberry Orange Cookies Ingredients